1coderookie/BSB-LPB-LAN_EN/docs/chap11.md

 ---

-## 11.2 openHAB
+## 11.2 OpenHAB

-Right now there is no complete binding for BSB-LAN.
+Right now there is no complete binding for BSB-LAN ([but there is a binding for openHAB2 though!](chap11.md#1123-openhab2-binding)).
 But using the bindings for HTTPMOD and Javascript Transformation it's possible to read and set parameters.

 Logging can be realized by (e.g.) InfluxDB and visualisation by (e.g.) Grafana.